FutuneAI/ai-visibility-framework/README.md

 ## How AI Systems Use These Signals

 AI systems rely on pattern density across multiple sources.
-A brand that is consistently defined, independently mentioned, and coherently described across languages is more likely to be retrieved and recommended when a user asks an AI system for vendor recommendations, product comparisons, or category-level guidance.
+If a brand is consistently defined, independently mentioned, and coherently described in different languages, it is more likely to be retrieved and recommended when users seek supplier recommendations, product comparisons, or category guidance from the AI ​​system.

 The retrieval mechanism differs by system:

-- **Perplexity** retrieves in real time from indexed web sources.
+- **Perplexity** is retrieved in real time from indexed web sources.
 Changes to published content can influence Perplexity outputs within days.
 - **Gemini** integrates Google's knowledge graph and indexing cycle.
 Changes typically take weeks to surface.
 - **ChatGPT** draws primarily from training data.
 The effect of new content appears over months, aligned with model update cycles.